ngocthubk/PlaywrightAPITest/README.md

 ### How to view the test result in Github

 1. Go to the tab Actions,

 2. Click on a workflow run you want to view,

 3. Click on "test" to view the test results of this run.

 ### How to run the test locally
 1. Clone the project to the local machine.
-2. Set up the PostgreSQL database for the input data Do the following steps, if the you want to run a containerized database
+2. Set up the PostgreSQL database for the input data.
+   Do the following steps, if the you want to run a containerized database

    2.1.
 Install psql command line